 So at what age should you begin to pay attention to your ability to balance well?
 Dr. Day says,

 So, if you want to live longer, Dr. Day says you don’t need to overthink it, when it comes to improving your balance - at any age.
 “It's a lot simpler than people think.
-Number one, you can exercise and this is where we have all kinds of data that shows exercise helps cardiovascular health and when it comes to balance you can do simple things like yoga, tai chi, dancing.
-I’m talking about fun things and really any type of movement that is side to side mobility is really helpful for balance.
-Strength training and regular aerobic exercise also helps.
-It's not quite as good for balance as side to side movements, but it's still good and these are things that can absolutely be fun.”
+Number one, you can exercise and this is where we have all kinds of data that show exercise helps cardiovascular health when it comes to balance you can do simple things like yoga, tai chi, and dancing.
+I’m talking about fun things and really any type of movement that is side-to-side mobility is really helpful for balance.
+Strength training and regular aerobic exercise also help.
+It's not quite as good for balance as side-to-side movements, but it's still good and these are things that can absolutely be fun.”

 If you have questions about how balance and your overall health are related, or to learn about improving your balance, a conversation with your primary care doctor is a great place to start.

 UCHealth is a proud sponsor of Your Healthy Family